|

 (a Greek naturalist philosopher) around the Fourth

-book on botany, describes the banana plant.
-We know
+on botany, describes the banana plant.
+We know that the Greeks

 But

-the Middle East as early as 7,000 BC - but did they
+Middle East as early as 7,000 BC - but did they have bananas?

 But